rafaelcalcada/rvx/CODING_STYLE.md

 ### Basic style elements

 * All source code must be clang-formatted
-* The `.clang-format` file with the style definitions can be found in the root folder of RISC-V Steel repository
+* The `.clang-format` file with the style definitions can be found in the root folder of RVX repository

 ### Naming conventions